microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/stable_diffusion/README.md

 ### Export ONNX pipeline

-This step will export stable diffusion ONNX models in float32.
+This step will export stable diffusion 1.5 to ONNX model in float32.

 The following script downloads the model weights, you need to be logged in via `huggingface-cli login`.
 After login, run the following commands to export ONNX models:
 ```